bevyengine/bevy/CONTRIBUTING.md

 Occasionally authors of pull requests get busy or become unresponsive.
 This is a natural part of any open source project.
 To avoid blocking these efforts, these pull requests may be *adopted*, where another contributor creates a new pull request with the same content.

-When you want to contribute pull request with the label *[S-Adopt-Me](https://github.com/bevyengine/bevy/labels/S-Adopt-Me)*, to preserve the credit, it's necessary to fork the original author's branch to maintain commits.
-When the new one is ready must reference the initial PR hash in the description and conferring with org members to close the original.
+These PRs are labeled with *[S-Adopt-Me](https://github.com/bevyengine/bevy/labels/S-Adopt-Me)*.
+It's best practice to fork the original author's branch.
+This ensures that they still get credit for working on it and that the commit history is retained.
+When the new pull request is ready, it should reference the original PR in the description.
+Then notify org members to close the original.

 * Example: `Adopted #number-original-pull-request`